 Do get enough rest.
 Getting seven to nine hours of sleep a night is important to help regenerate and rebuild your cells.
 If you’re not getting enough, you won’t get the full benefit of your workout and risk overtraining.
 “A lot of people will wake up at 5 a.m. for a run when they’ve gone to bed at midnight,” Beaulieu says.
 “They’re better off just sleeping in.”

 Do eat a balanced diet.
 If you’re burning a ton of calories at the gym, you need to be sure your caloric intake is enough to compensate.
-If you’re not taking in enough calories, your body will go into shock and you won’t lose any weight.
+If you’re not taking in enough calories, your Healthy Body will go into shock and you won’t lose any weight.
 Beaulieu recommends a balanced diet with all the vitamins, minerals, protein and carbohydrates you need to make it through the day and a tough workout.